In China, 87% of confirmed cases were ages 30 to 79 years and 3% were ages 80 years or older. Approximately 51% of patients were male.

 In the UK, a prospective observational cohort study found that children and young adults represented 0.9% of all hospitalized patients at the time.
 The median age of children admitted to hospital was 4.6 years, 56% were male, 35% were under 12 months of age, and 42% had at least one comorbidity.
 In terms of ethnicity, 57% were White, 12% were South Asian, and 10% were Black.
 Age under 1 month, age 10 to 14 years, and Black race were risk factors for admission to critical care.

 Most cases in children are from familial clusters, or children who have a history of close contact with an infected patient.
+It is rare for children to be the index case in household transmission clusters.
 Unlike adults, children do not seem to be at higher risk for severe illness based on age or sex.

 A meta-analysis of over 2500 pregnant women with confirmed COVID-19 found that 73.9% of women were in the third trimester; 50.8% were from Black, Asian, or minority ethnic groups; 38.2% were obese; and 32.5% had chronic comorbidities.

-In the UK, the estimated incidence of admission to hospital with confirmed severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection in pregnancy is 4.9 per 1000 maternities.
+In the UK, the estimated incidence of admission to hospital with confirmed SARS-CoV-2 infection in pregnancy is 4.9 per 1000 maternities.
 Most women were in the second or third trimester.
 Of these patients, 41% were ages 35 years or older, 56% were from Black or other ethnic minority groups, 69% were overweight or obese, and 34% had preexisting comorbidities.

-In the US, according to an analysis of 8200 infected pregnant women, Hispanic and non-Hispanic Black pregnant women appear to be disproportionately affected during pregnancy.
+In the US, 55,154 cases have been reported in pregnant women (as of 11 January 2021), with 9778 hospitalizations and 66 deaths.
+According to an analysis of approximately 400,000 women ages 15 to 44 years with symptomatic disease, Hispanic and non-Hispanic Black pregnant women appear to be disproportionately affected during pregnancy.

 The majority of healthcare workers with COVID-19 reported contact in the healthcare setting.
 In a study of over 9000 cases reported in healthcare workers in the US, 55% had contact only in a healthcare setting, 27% only in a household, 13% only in the community, and 5% in more than one setting.